JetBrains/marketplace-docs/topics/marketplace-general/intellij-plugin-recommendations.md

    settings (modules, facets, artifacts, or run configurations) configured using the plugin.

 IntelliJ Platform IDEs only show plugin suggestions in the appropriate context, so they are meaningful to the user.

+<warning><p>Features implemented by third-party plugins are subject to review and approval by JetBrains Marketplace, and must meet <a href="https://plugins.jetbrains.com/legal/approval-guidelines">the approval criteria</a>.
+We may establish additional criteria on a case-by-case basis and reserve the right to reject the feature implementation.</p></warning>

 The [`feature extractor`](https://github.com/JetBrains/intellij-plugin-verifier/tree/master/intellij-feature-extractor/) tool catalogs these types of features for a plugin.
 It works by statically analyzing the bytecode of a plugin to extract values passed to the IntelliJ Platform APIs that support extending features in the above list.